dgellow/zig-teensy-baremetal/README.md

   - On Windows you can install it using `winget install Arm.GnuArmEmbeddedToolchain`.
 You may need to log out of your Windows session to have your `$env:Path` updated.
     Or run `$env:Path = "C:\Program Files (x86)\Arm GNU Toolchain arm-none-eabi\14.2 rel1\bin;$env:Path"` in your PowerShell session.
-- TyTools (optional, but recommended) for flashing the board, from https://koromix.dev/tytools

 ## Building